-The DLEP specification does not include any flow control capability.
-Various flow control techniques are theoretically possible with DLEP.
-This document defines a DLEP extension that provides a DiffServ-based flow control mechanism for traffic sent from a router to a modem.
-Flow control is provided using one or more logical "credit windows", each of which will typically be supported by an associated virtual or physical queue.
-A router will use traffic flow classification information provided by the modem to identify which traffic is associated with each credit window.
-Credit windows may be shared or dedicated on a per-flow basis.
-See [RFC9895] for an Ethernet-based version of credit window flow control.
-As specified in [Section 2.3.1](#) of [RFC9892], when both DiffServ and Ethernet traffic classification are specified for a flow, the Ethernet information takes precedence.
+The DLEP specification does not define any flow control mechanisms.
+While in theory various flow control techniques could be implemented with DLEP, this document specifies a DLEP extension that introduces an Ethernet-based flow control mechanism for traffic transmitted from a router to a modem.
+This mechanism utilizes one or more logical "credit windows", each of which is typically associated with a virtual or physical queue.
+The router leverages traffic flow classification information provided by the modem to determine the appropriate credit window for a given traffic flow.
+Credit windows may be shared across multiple flows or used on a per-flow basis.
+For a Diffserv-based approach to credit window flow control, refer to [RFC9894].
+As specified in Section 2.3.1 of [RFC9892], when both Diffserv and Ethernet traffic classification are applied to a flow, Ethernet-based classification takes precedence.

-This document uses the traffic classification and credit window flow control mechanisms defined in [RFC9892] and [RFC9893] to provide credit-window-based flow control based on DLEP destinations and Differentiated Services Code Points (DSCPs) [RFC2475].
-The defined mechanism allows for credit windows to be shared across traffic sent to multiple DLEP destinations and DSCPs, or used exclusively for traffic sent to a particular destination and/or DSCP.
-The extension also supports the "wildcard" matching of any DSCP.
+This document leverages the traffic classification and credit window flow control mechanisms defined in [RFC9892] and [RFC9893] to enable credit-window-based flow control based on DLEP destinations, Ethernet Virtual Local Area Networks (VLANs), and Priority Code Points (PCPs).
+Ethernet PCP support is specified as part of the IEEE 802.1Q tag format [IEEE8021Q], which includes a 3-bit "PCP" field.
+The tag format also incorporates a 12-bit "VLAN Identifier (VID)" field.

+The defined mechanism allows credit windows to be shared across traffic destined for multiple DLEP destinations, VLANs, and PCPs, or to be dedicated exclusively to traffic associated with a specific destination, VLAN, and/or PCP.
+Additionally, this extension supports "wildcard" matching for any PCP or VID.

-The extension defined in this document is referred to as the "Diffserv Aware Credit Window" or, more simply, the "DA Credit" extension.
+The extension defined in this document is referred to as the "IEEE 802.1Q Aware Credit Window" or, more simply, the "Ethernet Credit" extension.
 The reader should be familiar with both the traffic classification and credit window flow control mechanisms defined in [RFC9892] and [RFC9893].